 What is the name of the charity?

 The charity has an official name and a working name.
-The official name is: “South Western Ambulance Service Foundation Trust Fund”.
+The official name is “South Western Ambulance Service Foundation Trust Fund”.
 This is the name we use for any official documentation or communications.
-For example; If an individual wishes to donate to the charity by cheque, this is the name that the cheque should be written out to.
+For example, if an individual wishes to donate by cheque, this is the name that the cheque should be written out to.

-The working name for the charity is: “South Western Ambulance Service Charity”.
-This is the name we will be using on all marketing material and will be the name you will see used most often with regards to the charity.
+The working name for the charity is “South Western Ambulance Charity”.
+This is the name we use on our marketing material and will be the name you will see used most often with regards to the charity.

 It is common for charities to use working names instead of their official names.
 For example; “Comic Relief” is a working name for the charity “Charity Projects”.

-What specific activities is the South Western Ambulance Service Charity currently supporting?
+What activities is the South Western Ambulance Charity currently supporting?

 Our charitable programmes include:

-- Supporting those who care for others: The Staying Well Service provides our staff and volunteers with access to sources of help and support with their physical and mental health and wellbeing – just one call or email away.
+Supporting those who care for others: The Staying Well Service provides our staff and volunteers with access to sources of help and support with their physical and mental health and well-being – just one call or email away.
 The importance of having a confidential lifeline for those people who are, by the very nature of the work they do, often exposed to traumatic and disturbing events, cannot be underestimated.
-The South Western Ambulance Service is supporting enhancements and extensions to the Staying Well Service
+The South Western Ambulance Charity is supporting enhancements and extensions to the Staying Well Service.